kunjee17/awesome-fable/README.md

 * [Online REPL](http://fable.io/repl) - The Fable Online REPL
 * [HTML to Elmish](https://mangelmaxime.github.io/html-to-elmish/) - Convert HTML snippets into code ready to be used in Elmish apps
 * [JSON to Thoth](https://nojaf.com/redhood/) - Convert JSON to F# code with Thoth decoders.
+* [Femto](https://github.com/Zaid-Ajaj/Femto) - Femto is a CLI tool that automatically resolves npm packages used by Fable bindings

 **[:arrow_up: back to top](#table-of-contents)**